FOSDEM/stands-website/README.md

 You can also edit the "welcome event" on the FOSDEM schedule (fosdem.org) in Pentabarf; search for the _Welcome to the stand <your project>_ event and edit the short and full abstract on the _Abstract_ tab.

+You can continue to talk after the event finishes; the events are only to make sure you are on the global schedule.

+## Starting a video chat

+If you wish to start a video chat, you must go to the chatroom for your stand on <i>chat.fosdem.org</i> and click the video camera icon in the lower right corner.
+It is not possible to live stream prerecorded content (like for devrooms or main tracks), but you can video chat.

+Doing so will add a widget in your room which will display your video feed.

+## Adding extra events to the schedule

+You can add extra events to be put on the schedule via [_https://penta.fosdem.org/submission/FOSDEM21_](https://penta.fosdem.org/submission/FOSDEM21).
+Make sure the track is _<your project> stand_.
+Send the links to the event to the <i>#stands:fosdem.org</i> channel so we can approve them and put them on the schedule.

 ## Technical details

 Whatever you put as content of any file (or the contents of _\_index.md_) will appear in the resulting HTML page as follows.